US, South Korea, Japan discuss denuclearization, summits - Philly

 South Korean officials who visited Pyongyang recently say North Korean leader Kim Jong Un agreed to hold talks with South Korean President Moon Jae-in in late April.
-Seoul says Kim also proposed meeting with President Donald Trump.

-Trump then agreed to meet Kim by the end of May, but North Korea has yet to confirm talks with the U.S.
+Seoul says Kim proposed meeting with President Donald Trump, who agreed to meet him by the end of May.

 U.S. National Security Adviser H.R.
-McMaster met his South Korean and Japanese counterparts, Chung Eui-yong and Shotaro Yachi, in San Francisco for talks over the weekend on denuclearization and the summits, South Korea's presidential office said in a statement.
+McMaster met his South Korean and Japanese counterparts, Chung Eui-yong and Shotaro Yachi, in San Francisco for talks over the weekend on denuclearization and the summit talks, South Korea's presidential office said in a statement.

 They agreed to maintain close trilateral cooperation in the next several weeks and shared a view that it's important not to repeat past mistakes, the statement said.
 It didn't elaborate but likely refers to criticism that North Korea previously used disarmament negotiations as a way to ease outside pressure and win aid while all along secretly pressing its weapons development.